Cameo Kirby (1930 film)

-Cameo Kirby is a 1930 American drama film directed by Irving Cummings and written by Marion Orth.
+Cameo Kirby is a 1930 American romantic musical drama film directed by Irving Cummings and written by Marion Orth.
 It is based on the 1909 play Cameo Kirby by Booth Tarkington and Harry Leon Wilson.
 The film stars J. Harold Murray, Norma Terris, Douglas Gilmore, Robert Edeson, Myrna Loy and Charles Morton.
 The film was released on January 12, 1930, by Fox Film Corporation.

+Plot

+Cameo Kirby, an honest riverboat gambler, rescues a girl from a gang of criminals in Louisiana, but she vanishes later.
+Cameo and a rival riverboat gambler, Moreau, then team-up with plans of fleecing a cotton planter of their yearly receipts.